-Connect with Mayor Tibshraeny
+Connect with the Mayor

 Neighborhood Excellence Awards

-Mayor Jay Tibshraeny launched a new Neighborhood Excellence Awards recognition program in 2013.
-The Mayor has long been a supporter of neighborhoods and announced the awards program as a way to recognize neighborhoods and their leaders for working to improve their community and inspire others to be more active and involved.
+Mayor Kevin Hartke has long been a supporter of neighborhoods and the Neighborhood Excellence Awards is a way to recognize neighborhoods and their leaders for working to improve their community and inspire others to be more active and involved.
 For more information about the awards program or how to become a registered neighborhood, contact the Neighborhood Programs Office at 480-782-4354.

 Teen Leadership Academy